woycieszko/Open-Transactions/src/othint/README.txt

 How to building/compile otcli from source code:

+0) Fast full rebuild
 1) Build otcli - choosing compiler
 2) Build otcli - dependencies
 3) Build otcli - main

+0) If you system was already configured then just do ./full-rebuild.sh ; Else:

 ---------------------------------------
 1) Build othint - choosing compiler